-In the canon of beef cuts, the rib eye steak is by far one of the most popular in restaurants and homes alike.
-Coming from the top of the rib primal section, the rib eye is a boneless steak that is prized for its marbling.
-The marbling (fat), in turn, helps not only in the flavor realm but when it comes to tenderness during and after cooking.
+In the grand canon of delicious, delicious beef cuts, the rib eye steak is hands down one of the most popular cuts in both restaurants and home kitchens.
+Taken from the top of the rib primal section, the rib eye is a boneless cut of meat that is prized for the amount of marbling (veins of fat) it contains.
+The marbling, in turn, helps not only in the flavor realm, but tenderness during and after cooking is done.

 To learn how to cook a rib eye perfectly every time, we turned to Vincent Olivieri, chef de cuisine at Fairway Market, a chain of grocery stores headquartered in New York City and spread throughout the New York/New Jersey area.